PhD

 Aim

-Researching the presence of African diasporan street dance in both the UK and the US to enable a broader access and understanding of an often hidden or unspoken representation of Black performance and dance over the past 300+ years in Britain.
-With the aim to enhance and promote the visibility and presence of African diasporan street dance through a British perspective pre and post UK Jazzdance (late 60s-early 70s) and hip hop dance in education, academia, performance and research.
+Researching the presence of African diasporic streetdance in both the UK and the US to enable a broader access and understanding of an often hidden or unspoken representation of Black performance and social dance over the past 300+ years in Britain.
+To enhance and promote the visibility and presence of African diasporic streetdance through a British perspective pre and post UK Jazzdance (late 60s-early 70s) and hip hop dance in education, academia, performance and research.

 For more information or questions, please do not hesitate to contact me.